ethanraisbeck/Year-2-Physics-Python-Project/README.md

 # Year-2-Physics-Python-Project

-Year 2 university physics project to determine the composition and grain size of an alloy
+Year 2 university physics project to determine the composition, lattice parameter and grain size of an alloy

 Features SciPy curve fit to model background data and corresponding diffraction peaks